 Big Rapids, MI 49307

-The Department of Education has announced that students that are eligible for Pell Grant may be able to receive a third disbursement of Pell Grant.
+Students that are eligible for Pell Grant may be able to receive a third disbursement of Pell Grant.
 The general rules are that students must be eligible for Pell Grant as determined by the Department of Education, and must be enrolled at least half-time for the summer semester.
 Half-time enrollment is six credit hours for undergraduate students.
 Graduate students are not eligible for Pell Grant.

 It is important to note that this change will not result in extra Pell Grant being awarded to a student.
 The maximum timeframe that eligible students may receive Pell Grant is for the equivalent of twelve full-time semesters.
-In the past, a full-time student could receive only two disbursements per year.
-Now that student will be able to receive up to three Pell disbursements in one academic year.

 Pell Grant alone is not enough to cover the full cost of attending classes in the Summer.
-Six credit hours of tuition plus fees for a Michigan resident, undergraduate student would cost $2,517.
-For the zero EFC student, Pell Grant for half-time attendance would pay $1480, leaving a balance due of $1037.
+Six credit hours of tuition plus fees for a Michigan resident, undergraduate student would cost $2,892.
+For the zero EFC student, Pell Grant for half-time attendance would pay $1742, leaving a balance due of $1,150.

 Many students use all of their annual federal loan eligibility in the fall and spring semesters, leaving nothing remaining for summer.
 If possible, students are encouraged to reserve some of their annual federal loan eligibility to use in the summer.
-With careful planning, Pell Grant recipients may take advantage of this new Pell Grant regulation coupled with the amazing Ferris summer housing initiatives to save money and earn their degree faster.

-Students that have been awarded Pell Grant for the 2018-2019 academic year are encouraged to contact the Financial Aid office for assistance with financial planning for the Summer of 2019.
+Students that have been awarded Pell Grant for the 2022-2023 academic year are encouraged to contact the Financial Aid office for assistance with financial planning for the Summer of 2022.